kellyjonbrazil/jc/README.md

 If a UTC timezone can be detected in the text of the command output, the timestamp will be timezone aware and have a `_utc` suffix on the key name. (e.g. `epoch_utc`) No other timezones are supported for aware timestamps.

 ## Compatibility
-Some parsers like `ls`, `ps`, `dig`, etc. will work on any platform.
-Other parsers that are platform-specific will generate a warning message if they are used on an unsupported platform.
+Some parsers like `dig`, `xml`, `csv`, etc. will work on any platform.
+Other parsers that convert platform-specific output will generate a warning message if they are run on an unsupported platform.
 To see all parser information, including compatibility, run `jc -ap`.

 You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on an macOS laptop.
 In that case you can suppress the warning message with the `-q` cli option or the `quiet=True` function parameter in `parse()`: